agmath/agmath.github.io/index.md

 You can find information about courses I've taught in previous semesters [here](OldCourses.md).

+## Interested in Undergraduate Research?

+Are you a current SNHU student who is interested in pursuing an undergraduate research project?
+I'm really interested in projects involving data science and machine learning, simulation and agent-based modeling, mathematical models, and anything involving graph theory or combinatiorial games.
+Check out [this page](UGRmentor.md) for more on my interests, recent projects with students, and how to contact me if you are interested in working together.

 ## Data Science and Machine Learning

 I became interested in data science in 2016 and have (slowly) been transitioning my professional focus in